Belarus: Lukashenko raises prospect of fresh elections | DW | 08.09.2020

 Read more: Tsikhanouskaya urges UN to act

-Tsikhanouskaya, 37, fled Belarus for Lithuania after the contested election last month over fears for her safety.
+Tsikhanouskaya, 37, fled Belarus for Lithuania after the contested election in August, fearing for her safety.

-She claimed victory in the poll, with the opposition alleging widespread fraud.
-But election authorities in Belarus said Lukashenko had won more than 80% of the vote.
+She claimed victory, with the opposition alleging widespread fraud.
+But election authorities in Belarus claimed that Lukashenko had won more than 80% of the vote.

-Protesters have taken to the streets across the country over the past month to demonstrate against Lukashenko.
+Protesters have taken to the streets across Belarus over the past month to demonstrate against Lukashenko.
 More than 7,000 people have been arrested amid widespread reports of police brutality and torture.

 Read more: Propaganda in Belarus: Why state media journalists quit